pzhlkj6612/streamlink-eplus_jp-object_storage/README.md

 - Transcode the downloaded TS file to MP4 via FFmpeg.
 - Upload both the TS and MP4 files to S3-compatible object storage via S3cmd or to Azure Storage container via Azure CLI.

-## CAUTION

-Due to the program logic of eplus.jp, the UNPUBLISHED or SHOULD-NEVER-BE-PUBLISHED scene (rehearsal, for example) can be retrieved and fetched before the show officially starts.

-DO NOT use this image earlier than the start time, please.

 ## Details

 ### Storage requirement

-For lives of Liella, the size of a 4-hour MPEG-TS record with the best quality is about 9.88 GB (9.2 GiB).
+For a 4-hour live event, the size of a MPEG-TS recording with the best quality is about 9.88 GB (9.2 GiB).
 Since we may transcode MPEG-TS to MP4 (a bit smaller) and keep both files, 20 GB free disk space is required.

 ### Output